VendorSafe/vs-web/DEVELOPMENT-NOTES.md

 - Only training_admins can archive programs
 - Published programs are visible to all roles
 - Draft programs are only visible to authors and admins

+## Command Execution Logs

+To maintain a record of commands executed during development and testing, we've established a structured approach:

+1. **Command Log Directory**:
+   - All command scripts are stored in the `agent-cmd-log` directory
+   - Scripts are timestamped for easy reference (e.g., `2025-02-24-test-commands.sh`)
+   - Each script is executable and contains related commands for a specific task

+2. **Script Structure**:
+   - Scripts begin with proper shell environment setup: `#!/bin/zsh -l`
+   - Working directory is set to project root
+   - Commands are grouped by related functionality
+   - Comments explain the purpose of each command
+   - Output messages are included for clarity

+3. **Usage**:
+   - Execute scripts from the project root: `./agent-cmd-log/SCRIPT_NAME.sh`
+   - After execution, update the script with comments containing the output
+   - Mark executed scripts with execution date and results

+4. **Example**:
+   - The script `2025-02-24-test-commands.sh` contains commands to:
+     - Install the correct bundler version
+     - Run certificate job tests
+     - Run certificate system tests